alex-s168/uiua-bin/README.md

 [Auto-generated docs](https://alex-s168.github.io/uiua-bin/)

 ### Importing
-You should depend on a fixed version of this module, instead of the lates, because of possible major API changes.
+You should depend on a fixed version of this module, instead of the latest, because of possible major API changes.

 On GitHub, you can see the latest version.
 Put that into here:
 ```
-B ~ "git: github.com/alex-s168/uiua-bin branch:v4.2.0"
+B ~ "git: github.com/alex-s168/uiua-bin branch:v0.4.5"
 ```

 ### String Array